Other Interests

-INNOVATIONS in Community Research and Program Evaluation at Cincinnati Children's offers a wide range of services to all levels of community agencies and community-based organizations.
+INNOVATIONS in Community Research and Program Evaluation at Cincinnati Children's offers a wide range of services to all levels of organizations and agencies.
 We provide these organizations with program evaluation services and consultation, technical assistance and web-based data systems, grant writing assistance, and strategic planning and quality improvement consultation.
 Dr. Crosby serves as co-director of INNOVATIONS.

 Through the Community Engagement Core of the Center for Clinical and Translational Research at Cincinnati Children’s, we are implementing education and training initiatives, including:

-Dr. Crosby is the co-director of the Community Engagement Core.
+Dr. Crosby is the lead of the Community Engagement Core.

 Cincinnati Children's has a long history of training psychologists at the post-doctoral level and is one of the nation's largest pediatric / child psychology fellowship training programs.
 Each year, we admit seven to eight new fellows in specialized areas of training.
 The fellowships last for one to two years.
+We also have a community-engaged research fellowship.
 Learn more about our Behavioral Medicine / Psychology Fellowship Program.

 The Center for Adherence and Self-Management at Cincinnati Children’s addresses the problems surrounding adherence to medical treatment and the impact on clinical care and research.
 Through research, clinical care and training programs, the center addresses areas of national significance and contributes to the mission of Cincinnati Children’s by facilitating intradisciplinary collaboration and quality improvement.